 (a) Each amateur station, except a space station or telecommand station, must transmit its assigned call sign on its transmitting channel at the end of each communication, and at least every 10 minutes during a communication, for the purpose of clearly making the source of the transmissions from the station known to those receiving the transmissions.

-First Published: September 21, 2021 Last Updated: 6 months ago by Mike – NO7RF
+First Published: September 21, 2021 Last Updated: 1 year ago by Mike – NO7RF

 Leave a Reply